 If you need to build mobile-responsive applications, then Perspective is the recommended way to go.
 If your application needs to run on a mobile OS , namely iOS or Android, then choose Perspective.
 If you need Two-Factor Authentication or federated identities for the application you're building, choose Perspective.

 With Perspective, you can automatically adapt to fit any screen size using mobile-optimized container types.
-It provides the ability to use your deivce's sensors and intuitive touch commands, as well as message handling, flexibe property bindings, CSS3 styles, and more.
+It provides the ability to use your device's sensors and intuitive touch commands, as well as message handling, flexible property bindings, and CSS3 styles,

 Designing a Project